xythobuz/xythobuz.github.io/input/projects/giessomat.md

 ## Links

 You can find [all the source code for the device itself](https://git.xythobuz.de/thomas/giess-o-mat) (both the UI and the Controller) as well as the OpenSCAD [design files for the 3D printed parts](https://git.xythobuz.de/thomas/3d-print-designs/src/branch/master/giessomat) on my [Gitea instance](https://git.xythobuz.de).

+## License

+Giess-o-mat is licensed under the [GNU General Public License](https://www.gnu.org/licenses/gpl-3.0.en.html).

+    Copyright (c) 2021 Thomas Buck <thomas@xythobuz.de>

+    Giess-o-mat is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+    Giess-o-mat is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+    You should have received a copy of the GNU General Public License along with Giess-o-mat.
+If not, see <https://www.gnu.org/licenses/>.